SateeshBapanapalli/JavaScript/README.md

 # intro_to_JS
+Go and visit the intro_to_JS.md file in this repo.
+In this, we will cover the following:
 * What is Programming
 * What is Programming language
 * How we can use a Programming language in our local system?